code-423n4/2022-11-non-fungible/README.md

 The base protocol has been already audited, this audit includes the following upgrades:
   - Add bulk execute function; attempted executions that fail should be bypassed
-  - Implement the `Pool` feature, allowing users to pre-deposit approved funds to be used when a seller takes a bid
+  - Implement the `Pool` feature, allowing users to pre-deposit approved funds to be used when a seller takes a bid The previous version of `Exchange.sol` is included in the repo as well as `Exchange_old.sol` for reference.

+Although the protocol can be called and used by anyone, we maintain the main orderbook for valid orders.

+The domain version is intentionally not updated as there is no major change to the matching logic, thus all current orders should remain valid.

+### Execution
+Order matching can be executed by any party as long as valid signatures are included.
+There is an `execute` method for single orders and a `bulkExecute` method for multiple orders.
+This method of implementation requires a public `_execute` method which should not be called directly, it should only be called from `execute` and `bulkExecute`.
+There is a protective modifier `internalCall` which checks an `isInternal` parameter set by `execute` and `bulkExecute`.
+Additionally, the two execution methods set `remainingETH` at the beginning of the call to properly track the amount of ETH sent in the transaction as it gets used to fill orders.

 ### Signature Authentication